khiem20tc/my-notion-blog/readme.md

-# 👋 anhkolamgidauanhthe.me
+# 👋 anhkolamgidauanhthe.blog

 On the road to freedom...

-Head to [http://anhkolamgidauanhthe.me](http://anhkolamgidauanhthe.me) to read.
+Head to [http://anhkolamgidauanhthe.blog](http://anhkolamgidauanhthe.blog) to read.